-The team at Statistics Canada release regular updates on hourly the wages for occupations across the country.
+The team at Statistics Canada releases regular updates on hourly wages for occupations across the country.
 According to their latest numbers (January 2018), the average Canadian salary is $26.83/hour or $55,806.40 a year (based on a 40-hour workweek).

 The highest paid jobs in Canada (Average annual wage):